AI Harnesses: Making AI Agents Safer

 The Approval Fatigue Problem

 Here's where theory meets human behavior.
-Anthropic's research shows that Claude Code users approve 93% of permission prompts anyway.4 That number is a warning sign.
+Anthropic's research shows that Claude Code users approve 93% of permission prompts.4 That number is a warning sign.
 When users approve nearly everything, they stop reading, and that's when the prompt that deletes a production branch or pushes credentials to the wrong repo slides through.

 Permission rules are one containment layer.
 Sandboxes are the other.
-A sandbox is an isolated execution environment where the AI can take actions without those actions affecting the host system.
+A sandbox is an isolated environment where the AI can take actions without those actions affecting the host file system.
+Two architectural philosophies have emerged, and the difference matters for how you deploy these systems.

 The soft sandbox approach runs locally with configurable boundaries.
 OpenClaw, an open-source harness that reached over 200,000 developers in early 2026, takes this route.6 The workspace is the default working directory, but it's not a hard boundary by default and the AI can still reach elsewhere on the host unless sandboxing is explicitly enabled.
 OpenClaw does provide sandbox backends (Docker containers, isolated Node environments) that users opt into for tool execution, with per-user configuration so different workflows can have different access policies.

-Filesystem and Network Isolation
+Network Isolation

-Effective sandboxing requires both.
-Anthropic's engineering team put it plainly: without network isolation, a compromised agent could exfiltrate sensitive files like SSH keys; without filesystem isolation, a compromised agent could escape the sandbox and gain network access.7 You need both, or you effectively have neither.
+Anthropic's engineering team put it plainly: without network isolation, a compromised agent could gain access to sensitive files; without filesystem isolation, a compromised agent could gain network access.7 You need both, or you effectively have neither.
+In Anthropic's internal usage, sandboxing reduced permission prompts by 84% while increasing safety.7

-The Real Threat: Indirect Prompt Injection
+A Real Threat: Indirect Prompt Injection

 What This Looks Like in Products You're Already Using

 The harness pattern isn't reserved for specialized enterprise deployments.
 It's the architecture behind most of the AI tools your team is already trying out.
 Claude Cowork is a clean example.
-Anthropic moved it from research preview to general availability on April 9, 2026, and it's now included in all paid Claude plans on both macOS and Windows.9 If you have a Pro subscription, you already have access to it.
+Anthropic moved it from research preview to general availability on April 9, 2026, and it's now included in all paid Claude plans on both macOS and Windows.8 Cowork is Claude running on your desktop with access to a folder you choose.
+You point it at the folder, describe what you want done, and walk away.
+The model plans the steps and executes them.
+But every action passes through a harness: Claude runs inside an isolated Linux virtual machine, network access is restricted by default, and tool outputs get scanned for prompt injection before reaching the model.9

 The same pattern shows up in GitHub Copilot's workspace features, ChatGPT's desktop agent, and the enterprise deployments every major vendor is now shipping.
 The UI hides the terminology, but the architecture underneath is doing the same work: deciding what the AI can touch, what requires your permission, and what's off-limits entirely.
 If you've used any of these tools and noticed it asking before taking a consequential action, or refusing to go outside a boundary you set, that's the harness.